tsaarni/kind-ps/README.md

 certs  etc                   lib64  opt     root          sys
 ```

-Or you can send signals to the process even if the container does not have the `kill` command:
+Or you can send signals to the process even if the container would not have the `kill` command:

 ```console
 $ sudo kill -STOP 2367787